tshauck/brrrr/README.md

 SUBCOMMANDS:
-    fa2jsonl     Converts a FASTA input to jsonl. fq2jsonl     Converts a FASTQ input to jsonl gff2jsonl    Converts a GFF-like input to jsonl. help         Prints this message or the help of the given subcommand(s)
+    fa2jsonl     Converts a FASTA input to jsonl. fq2jsonl     Converts a FASTQ input to jsonl. gff2jsonl    Converts a GFF-like input to jsonl. help         Prints this message or the help of the given subcommand(s)
 ```